JimHokanson/blog/blog/2018/2018_08_Turtle_JSON_speed/readme.md

-# Turtle JSON Speed #
+# Performance of my MATLAB JSON Parser: Turtle JSON #

-Finished: 2018-10-25
+**Finished: 2018-10-25**

+**Edits: 2023-02-11**

 In a previous article I documented [a JSON parser that I wrote in C for Matlab](../2018_01_Turtle_JSON_Intro).

 The previous article focused on techniques I used to make the parser fast, but didn't include any performance information.
 For those writing performant C code, that post might be interesting, but I realized that many people probably wanted to know how just how fast (or slow!) the parser really is, and how well the parser performs relative to other Matlab JSON parsers.

+**If you're using MATLAB's built-in JSON parser, the answer is that you could see speed ups in the 10-100x range.**

 This post contains one main test indicating how long it takes to read a JSON structure into Matlab objects.
 I've included a variety of JSON files that I've found over the web.
 These files encompass a variety of sizes and types (e.g. files with mostly strings, files with lots of objects, lots of numbers, etc.).